Skip to main content

 }

-The promptSlug references a prompt template managed through Basalt.
+The promptSlug references a centrally managed prompt template.
 This prompt is sent to the AI model along with the document image and the field definitions.

 Human Review and Corrections